What you need to know before placing an order with True Leaf Market

 3. Organic Brandywine Yellow Tomato Seeds

 The Brandywine Yellow is a colorful variant of the timeless American heirloom Brandywine pink and, just like other Brandywines, usually weighs in at about 1 pound per tomato.
 The Platfoot strain of Yellow Brandywine was first listed in 1996, named after Gary Platfoot of Ohio who selected for this improved strain of Yellow Brandywine.
-Brandywine Yellow is a deep golden beefsteak tomato rich and complex flavors that has had gardeners raving for years.
+Brandywine Yellow is a deep golden beefsteak tomato-rich and complex flavor that has had gardeners raving for years.

 4. Organic Watermelon Beefsteak Tomato Seeds

 Watermelon Beefsteak originated over 100 years ago with the famed seedsman George Gleckler.
 A radiant pink beefsteak-sized fruit that is melt in your mouth scrumptious.
-Huge 1-2 pound beefsteaks that are lightly ribbed and full of that old time tomato flavor now gone in store bought types.
+Huge 1-2 pound beefsteaks that are lightly ribbed and full of that old-time tomato flavor that is now gone in store bought types.

 5. Organic Homestead Tomato Seeds

 Originally cultivated and grown in 1954 by the University of Florida, the Homestead tomato was cultivated to meet the demands of more southern gardeners.
 While centralized gardeners throughout the country have always been spoiled by competition-sized Brandywine and German Johnson tomatoes, those in warmer and more humid states traditionally grow Homestead-type tomatoes to have the same heavy and productive harvests as the rest of the country.

 6. Organic Golden Queen Tomato Seeds